mike-debney/zerogrid/README.md

 **Note:** Loads are prioritized in the order they appear in the configuration.
 The first load listed has the highest priority (priority 0), the second has priority 1, and so on.

----

-> **Migration Note:** If you previously configured ZeroGrid using YAML in `configuration.yaml`, please remove that configuration and set up the integration through the UI instead.
-All configuration is now managed through Home Assistant's integration interface.

 ## Entities

 ZeroGrid creates the following entities that indicate how the system is performing: